codimoc/secret-wallet/README.md

 ## <a id="session"></a>The secret-wallet session
 When many secrets  need to be inserted sequentially, it is very tiring to type the memorable password twice for each insertion with the *set* command.
 For this reason two background processes are started when the first password is entered.

 The first process keeps the memorable password alive for a short period of time, so that reiterated insertions or retrievals within this period don't require the re-insertion of the same password.
-The default **timeout** is of 60 seconds but can be customised manually as described in the [next section](#customisation).
+The default **timeout** is of 60 seconds but can be customized manually as described in the [next section](#customization).
 After the timeout period lapses, this process is kept alive but the password is forgotten until the next password request.

-The second process has a **lifetime** of 10 minutes, which is also manually customisable with a different value.
+The second process has a **lifetime** of 10 minutes, which is also manually customizable with a different value.
 This process' task is to kill the first process when the lifetime has expired.
 At the end, both processes are terminated, only to be restarted at the next password request.

-## <a id="customisation"></a>Manual customisation of parameters
+## <a id="customization"></a>Customization of parameters
-The current version of **secret wallet** does not have a command to reconfigure the default parameters, like the session timeout and lifetime, or the policy for the password strength.
-This will come in the next releases.
-In the meantime, two of these parameters can be set manually by adding a couple of entries in the configuration file *<home>/.secretwallet/secretwallet.json*.
-For example, assuming that the current file looks like this:

-    {"key": "xyxyyxyxyxxyyxyxxyyy123",
-     "profile": "secret-wallet",
-     "table_name": "test"}

-By expressing the timeout and lifetime in *seconds*, one could have 30s timeout and 2mins lifetime by adding these extra fields to the file:

-    {"key": "xyxyyxyxyxxyyxyxxyyy123",
-     "profile": "secret-wallet",
-      "table_name": "test",
-      "session_timeout": 30,
-      "session_lifetime" : 120}
+The application's custom parameters, like the device key, the aws profile name and the table name, are serialized in the json file located with path *home/.secretwallet/secretwallet.json*, where *home* is the path to the home directory.
+Most of these parameters are set only once when configuring the system for [the first time](#configuration).
+However this file can also be used to store custom parameters that modify the behavior of the application.
+In particular the timeout and the lifetime of the [session for the memorable password](#session) can be changed and persisted in this file.
+This can be done using the **conf** command with the option *-to* (timeout) and *-lf* (lifetime) as below:

+        secret_wallet conf -to 30 -lf 120

+where the values are in seconds, *i.e.* timeout of 30 seconds and a lifetime of 2 minutes.

 ## <a id="reconfiguration"></a>Reconfiguration
-This feature is not yet present in the current version.
-It is an important feature that will be added very soon.
-It refers to the need of re-encrypting all secrets if either the memorable password, the configuration password or both are changed.
-All secrets will need to be retrieved using the old passwords and re-encrypted with the new ones.
+The reconfiguration process allows the re-encryption of all existing secrets when the device password or the memorable password are changed.
+In this scenario all secrets need to be retrieved, decrypted and re-encrypted with the new key(s).
+This can be done with the **reconf** command, with optional parameters set to *-d* for a change of device password, and to *-m* for a change of memorable password.

+When this action is performed, a backup copy of the table containing the secrets is stored on the cloud.
+This can be used to restore the state of the table later on, if a roll-back is required.

 ## <a id="work"></a>Work in progress
 Coming soon, in the next releases, there will be some feature improvements and fixes, like:
-*   customisation and parameter configuration via command line,
-*   reconfiguration process when all secrets need re-encryption because of change of passwords,

 *   adding new commands to the command line interface, like query capabilities,
-*   adding a logging layer,
 *   adding batch processing of secrets' insertion
 *   required bug fixes.